jungmannlab/picasso/docs/render.rst

 Contrast
 ^^^^^^^^
 Define the minimum and maximum density of the and select a colormap.
-Available colormaps are ['gray', hot', 'inferno', 'magma', 'plasma', 'viridis'].
+Over 100 colormaps are available.
+The last option ``Custom`` requires the user to load their own ``.npy`` file containg a numpy array with a custom colormap.
 The selected colormap will be saved when closing render.

 Blur
 ^^^^